-Light needed: plenty of light in the winter sunlight, summers in the sun!
+Light needs: a lot of light, in the winter direct sunlight, summer from the sun!

-There are about 400 species of Medinilla, of which until recently only the Medinilla magnifica was offered as a houseplant.
-The family name is Melastomataceae Medinilla.
-The family comprises approximately 3000 good species in the Neotropics, 240 species in Africa and 230 in Madagascar and about 1,000 in Asia.
-Medinilla magnifica originates in the Philippines and is an epiphyte: it grows on trees in the mountains of the tropical country, but it does not withdraw its foods like parasites.
+There are about 400 species of Medinilla's, of which until recently only the Medinilla magnifica was offered as a houseplant.
+The family name of the Medinilla is Melastomataceae.
+The family contains approximately 3000 good species in the Neotropics, 240 species in Africa and 230 in Madagascar and about 1000 in Asia.
+Medinilla magnifica originates in the Philippines and is an epiphyte: it grows here on trees in the mountains of the tropical country, but does not extract its food such as parasites.

-The Medinilla's are originally from the tropical regions of the Old World, from Africa through Madagascar and South Asia to the Western islands in the Pacific Ocean.
-There are 80 species of Medinilla in the Philippines, which are increasingly rare because there remain fewer and fewer forests.
+The Medinilla's originate from the tropical zones of the ancient world, from Africa through Madagascar and south Asia to the Western islands in the Pacific Ocean.
+There are 80 species of Medinilla in the Philippines, which are becoming increasingly rare because less and less forests remain.
 The genus Medinilla owes its name to J. de Medinilla, governor of the Mariana Islands in 1820.

-Temperature between 17 and 25 degrees in the winter lots of light, preferably direct sunlight in summer but not full sun !, the Medinilla needs little water, it's early enough to give a glass of water the plant when the leaves hang limp slightly .
-During flowering not give power to the Medinilla Magnifica, the plant is delivered with sufficient food.
-After flowering once every two weeks to give feed.
+Temperature between 17 and 25 degrees, in winter a lot of light, preferably direct sunlight, summertime not full sun, the Medinilla needs little water, it is early enough to give the plant a glass of water if the leaves are slightly limp .
+Do not feed the Medinilla Magnifica during flowering, the plant is supplied with sufficient food on delivery.
+Give food once every two weeks after the flowering period.

-After flowering of the Medinilla magnifica is advisable to remove the old flowers out to speed up the grow.
-The plant will, which first have been the flowers, to make new leaves.
-If these are grown, it is important to put the plant cooler (16 or 17 ° C) in order to trigger bud formation in the young leaves.
-Note that, the plant continues to need light.
-If the buttons are well visible to return to normal temperature the plant in which the buds continue to develop into another new flowers.
-Repotting of Medinilla Magnifica is basically the whole year, only during flowering, it is not advisable because of the fragility of the flowers.
+After the flowering of the Medinilla magnifica it is advisable to take out the old flowers to speed up the growth.
+The plant will then, where first the flowers have been, make new leaves.
+Once these have grown, it is important to set the plant a little cooler (16 to 17 ° C) to start budding in the young leaves.
+Mind you, the plant will still need light.
+If the buds are clearly visible, the plant can return to the normal temperature so that the buds can develop further into a new floral splendor.
+Repotting of the Medinilla Magnifica is basically possible all year round, only during flowering it is not advisable because of the fragility of the flowers.